knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 This is a template based on `Twitter Bootstrap`_ and it's just a bunch of hardcoded text and links that don't go anywhere yet.
-But it's already a cute start to our silly site.
+But it's already a cute start to our rent-a-pet site.

 For now, don't worry about the ``localhost`` part I have in the URL or that this file ends in ``.php``.
 Just know that when I load this page, the ``index.php``